teocode18/ktor-examples/music-club/README.md

     ./amper run -m query

-Like `create`, with runs without logging any SQL.
-To see the actual SQL queries that are executed, as well as the query results, use this instead:
+Like `create`, this runs without logging any SQL.
+To see the actual SQL queries that are executed, as well as the query results, use

     ./amper run -m query -- --sql